Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 Installing shiplap boards and beadboard is an inexpensive, easy way to spruce up any room in your home.
 Shiplap and beadboard walls enhance not only your home’s look but its functionality too.
 Both types of wood panels provide some added protection to your walls - especially against the wear and tear from children and pets.

 You can create a shiplap accent wall in your entryway or a new focal point above your fireplace.
 Want a new look for your living room or study?
 Install beadboard wainscoting.
 You can even makeover a bathroom or guest bedroom.
-Let’s look at the difference in these products and review some tips to get you started on your project.
+Let’s look at the differences in these products and review some tips to get you started on your project.

 What is Shiplap and Beadboard?